joostvdg/joostvdg.github.io/docs/certificates/lets-encrypt-k8s.md

 ### Issuer

-Not everyone wants a cluster-wide resource and not everyone has the rights to install something elsewhere than their own namespace.
+Not everyone wants a cluster-wide resource, and not everyone has the rights to install something elsewhere than their namespace.

 I prefer having as much as possible tied to a namespace - either a team or an application - I will use this type.